Exxarion/WorldGM/README.md

 /wgm include <player> | Includes the player in gamemode changes /wgm version | Check the version of the plugin
-/wgm check | Checks the gamemode and the world of all players online
+/wgm check | Checks the gamemode and the world of all players online /wgm gm | Display a list of Gamemodes